witchcraftjs/nuxt-auth/README.md

 # Semi-Auth

-In desktop apps (but this applies online) we usually want the login session to persist for as long as possible.
+In desktop apps (but this can apply online) we usually want the login session to persist for as long as possible.
 The module offers an alternative to making the session longer, it just pretends the user is logged in.

 Since the auth check is done against `useState("auth:user")`, if we set it, the user is considered authenticated on the client side even if they don't have the right cookies to send with requests because they've expired.